 Sr. No Particulars

 1. Credit default swaps

+2. Repos in corporate bond

-2. Short Selling
+3. Short Selling

-3. Equity Linked Debentures
+4. Equity Linked Debentures

 B. WHERE WILL THE SCHEME INVEST?

 Subject to the Regulations and the disclosures as made under the Section "How the Scheme will allocate its Assets", the corpus of the Scheme can be invested in any (but not exclusive) of the following securities/ instruments: